kevindoyle/git-tutorial/README.md

 Untracked files:
   (use "git add <file>..." to include in what will be committed)

-	new_file.txt
+	my_file.txt

 nothing added to commit but untracked files present (use "git add" to track)
 ```

 Here `git status` is telling me that I have an untracked file called
-`new_file.txt`.
+`my_file.txt`.
 Untracked files are files that git is not paying attention to.
 They have no stored version history, and will not be sent to GitHub.

-I want git to track `new_file.txt`, so I add it
+I want git to track `my_file.txt`, so I add it

 ```
-git add new_file.txt
+git add my_file.txt
 ```

-The output of `git status` is different now that `new_file.txt` is tracked:
+The output of `git status` is different now that `my_file.txt` is tracked:

 ```
 $ git status